Kindernet

 Kindernet (as Nickelodeon Kindernet from 2011 to 2013) was a Dutch-language television network that aired classic and modern children's television series from the 1980s onward.

 Two iterations of the network have been broadcast; the original lasted from 1988 to 2003, while a Nickelodeon-branded return that launched in 2011 and ended in 2013 for two years.

 History

 Original (1988–2003)

 Kindernet started off as an idea by Dennis Livson, a Finnish producer and distributor of animated programmes in the 1970s.
 He believed that, at the time, children's programmes made for television were too violent for young viewers.
 He therefore started a network with so called "violence-free" cartoons.
 Its first logo reflected the childish aesthetic.
 The network is finally launched through satellite (Intelsat V 27.5 degrees West) and some cable networks on 1 March 1988.
-It was founded and owned by Livson's production company Telecable Benelux B.V. with financing by British retailer W H Smith and Japanese company Fuji Eight of the Fujisankei Communications Group.
+It was founded and owned by Livson's production company Telecable Benelux B.V. with financing by British retailer WHSmith and Japanese company Fuji Eight Co., Ltd., a former subsidiary of the Japanese media giant Fuji Television (now Fuji Media Holdings, Inc.).
 Because of most days, commercial television was not allowed by Dutch law, the Dutch network was broadcast via Luxembourg and England, and is considered to be the first commercial television network in the Netherlands.

+At launch, Kindernet aired between 7.00 and 10.00 AM, timesharing on cable with other networks such as the Flemish BRT.
+On satellite, using Intelsat 5, at launch time, its channel capacity was timeshared with WHSTV's other channels, Lifestyle in the daytime and Screensport at night.
+Its slogan was "Kindernet, voor net uit bed" (Kindernet, to watch after bed).
+Due to negative criticism, it was changed to "Het programma waar u uw kinderen met een gerust hart alleen bij kunt laten" (The channel you can let your children watch with tranquility).

+A rigorous half-hour schedule was created: at 7, broadcasts began with an hour of half-hour shows, followed by another half-hour aimed at preschoolers, with content such as the BRT series Tik Tak, short songs, magic tricks and others.
+The last hour from 9 was educational, with the Procidis Once Upon a Time franchise followed by a documentary at 9:30.
+On weekends, since children had no school, this slot was instead filled by live-action series.